 DIMENSION 4: Commitment to Cultural Competency

 Rethinking professional development as professional learning enables us to view ELA educators as empowered classroom teachers, visionary leaders, and inspired knowledge producers (see Dimensions 1, 2, and 3 above).
 This sense of agency must ultimately be informed by an ongoing commitment to cultural competency.
 According to Elise Trumbull and Maria Pacheco, cultural competence refers to “the ability to recognize differences based on culture, language, race, ethnicity, and other aspects of individual identity and to respond to those differences positively and constructively” (Leading with Diversity, 2005).
-While cultural competency “points out that all students should be able to develop fluency in at least one other culture” (Ladson-Billings, 2017), it also speaks to new ways of thinking about the texts we teach, according to Alfred Tatum (on textual lineage) and Tricia Ebarvia, Lorena German, and Kim Parker (on disrupting traditional textual lineage).
+While cultural competency “points out that all students should be able to develop fluency in at least one other culture” (Ladson-Billings, 2017), it also speaks to new ways of thinking about the texts we teach, according to Alfred Tatum (on textual lineage) and Tricia Ebarvia, Lorena Germán, Kim Parker, and Julia Torres (on disrupting traditional textual lineage).

 NCTE’s commitment to developing ELA educators who teach, lead, and write with cultural competency (an inclusive pedagogical imagination) affirms the need for diversity awareness within our society (“Race in America 2019” Pew Research report), embraces the changing demographics within the United States (specifically racial and ethnic diversity), and welcomes the emergence of new language that speaks to new intersectional forms of identity and belonging (Allan Johnson, 2017).